 Step 1 – Draw the Blade of the Sword

-Begin by drawing the outline of the sword’s blade.
+Begin by outlining the sword’s blade.

 Step 2 – Draw the Guard

 Onto the bottom of the blade add the guard (prevents the hand from slipping onto it).

 In this case it’s shape will just look like a long and narrow rectangle, so draw accordingly.

 Step 3 – Draw the Hilt

 Going farther down from the guard add the hilt (handle).
 You can define it with just two parallel lines.
 Also be sure to draw it quite a bit narrower than the blade as an overly wide hilt would not be too comfortable (like trying to grip a log).

 Finally add the pommel.
 Similar to the guard this helps make sure that the hand does not slip off of the hilt (this time in the opposite direction).